 If you have more time, you could spend a few days in La Petite Côte or Sine Saloum before returning home.
 Sine Saloum is a gorgeous region similar to Casamance, but more expensive and more touristy.
 I also went to Saly, and don’t recommend it if you’re looking for an authentic getaway.

-Practical info & safety tips
+Practical info & safety tips in Senegal

 Heads up: don’t expect things to go as planned.
 Here's some practical advice to help you organise you trip.